 For more information please visit http://www.cathymarcy.com/

 It comes as no surprise that Michael Cleveland, ten-time winner of the International Bluegrass Music Association’s Fiddler of the Year Award – the most awarded in that category, is considered one of the premier bluegrass musicians of his generation.
-After picking up the fiddle at age 4, Michael’s musical momentum began to propel him forward towards early success.
+Michael Cleveland has also received a Grammy nomination in the category of Best Bluegrass Album of the Year for the 60th Annual Grammy Awards (2018) After picking up the fiddle at age 4, Michael’s musical momentum began to propel him forward towards early success.
 He debuted at the Opry as a guest of Alison Krauss and was hand picked for the IBMA Bluegrass Youth Allstars before he was 14.
 His blistering prowess and technical fluency have since marked him as a sought-after guest, leading to performances with Vince Gill, Marty Stuart, The Mark Newton Band, J.D.
 Crowe and the New South, Audie Blaylock and Redline, and Dale Ann Bradley in recent years.
 However, it wasn’t until 2006, when Michael formed his band Michael Cleveland and Flamekeeper, that he found the right vehicle for his musical vision.
 Since then, the band has earned numerous IBMA awards and nominations, toured extensively throughout the US and internationally, and achieved the number one slot on Sirius XM Bluegrass Junction’s Most Played Albums chart for their second release Fired Up.